ningvin/mir/CUSTOM-ALLOCATORS.md

 ### Example

-The example uses some C++11/14 features, but can be easily adapted to work with older C++ standars.
+The example uses some C++11/14 features, but can be easily adapted to work with older C++ standards.

 ```cpp
 #include <cstddef>